smartcontractkit/documentation/src/pages/chainlink-functions/tutorials/api-use-secrets-offchain.md

 This tutorial shows you how to leverage the [Off-chain Secrets capability](https://github.com/smartcontractkit/functions-hardhat-starter-kit/tree/main#off-chain-secrets) to share encrypted secrets off-chain via HTTP with a Decentralized Oracle Network.

 Read the [API multiple calls](/chainlink-functions/tutorials/api-multiple-calls/) guide before you follow the example in this document.
-We will use the same example with a slight difference: Encrypted secrets will not be sent in the request made to the DON.
-Instead, you will host the encrypted secrets off-chain and share the encrypted HTTP link in the request.
+We will use the same example, but with a slight difference.
+Encrypted secrets will not be sent in the request to the DON.
+Instead, you will encrypt the secrets with your private key, host the encrypted secrets file off-chain, and include the HTTP URL to the secrets file in your Chainlink Functions request.

 ## Before you begin